Generation Models Know Space: Unleashing Implicit 3D Priors for Scene Understanding: Related Work

 \subsection{Video Generation Models}

-Video generation has rapidly progressed from short, low-resolution clips to high-fidelity and long-horizon synthesis powered by diffusion and transformer-based generators \cite{videoworldsimulators2024, wan2025wan, kondratyuk2023videopoet, hong2022cogvideo, yang2024cogvideox}.
-Recent large-scale video models \cite{videoworldsimulators2024, wan2025wan, kondratyuk2023videopoet} (e.g., Sora \cite{videoworldsimulators2024}, Wan \cite{wan2025wan}, and VideoPoet \cite{kondratyuk2023videopoet}) demonstrate strong temporal coherence and interaction-consistent motion, suggesting that their latent spaces capture rich spatiotemporal regularities.
-Beyond improving visual fidelity, a growing body of work studies how to structure and control video generators \cite{genie3, li2025vmem, zhou2025stable, ren2025gen3c}: Genie3 \cite{genie3} explores latent action inference for controllable generation, while Vmem \cite{li2025vmem} introduces memory mechanisms for long-range consistency.
+Video generation has rapidly progressed to high-fidelity, long-horizon synthesis \cite{videoworldsimulators2024, wan2025wan, kondratyuk2023videopoet, hong2022cogvideo, yang2024cogvideox}.
+Recent large-scale models demonstrate strong temporal coherence, suggesting their latent spaces capture rich spatiotemporal regularities \cite{videoworldsimulators2024, wan2025wan, kondratyuk2023videopoet}.
+Beyond visual fidelity, an emerging line of research focuses on structuring and controlling these generators for downstream applications \cite{genie3, li2025vmem, zhou2025stable, ren2025gen3c}.

-Different from prior efforts that mainly exploit these models for generation or control, we repurpose their implicit geometric representations as a complementary feature stream and integrate them with semantic encoders to improve discriminative 3D understanding.